Subscribe

 A Sept.
 24 tweet linking to a fake Fox News story about Haitians, for example, had drawn more than 900 retweets and not a single like two days later, a pattern that misinformation researchers say strongly suggests automated amplification by bots rather than humans.
 The story — headlined “Watch out for Kids, Cats and Cars: Alien Haitians Want to Take Everything from You” — went further than the falsehoods spread by Trump, claiming that a cat reported missing to police “was later seen butchered like a calf carcass in a migrant den.”
 In fact, the cat emerged unharmed from its owner’s basement.

-Unusually, federal law enforcement authorities cited reams of internal Russian documents in their recent actions against Moscow’s disinformation campaigns, some of which had also been reported on by The Post.
-Rid, who analyzed the documents, wrote Monday in Foreign Affairs that architects of multiple social media blitzes complained that since Meta kept removing accounts, X had become “’[t]he only mass platform that could currently be utilized’ in the United States.”
-X didn’t immediately respond to a request for comment.
+Unusually, federal law enforcement authorities cited reams of internal Russian documents in their recent actions against Moscow’s disinformation campaigns, some of which had also been reported on by The Washington Post.
+Rid, who analyzed the documents, wrote Monday in Foreign Affairs that architects of multiple social media blitzes complained that because Meta kept removing accounts, X has become “’the only mass platform that could currently be utilized’ in the United States.”

 Following the FBI explication in a 277-page affidavit of the contracted influence campaign, the network began asserting that experts had concluded Ukraine was behind it.
 On Sept.
 10, for example, X user “Jhon Piell,” on now-suspended account @salman1212120, posted a video citing Eliot Higgins, founder of the investigative collaborative Bellingcat, as calling the operation “a complex and dangerous project of Ukraine.”